 Using the Upper Pitch setting on a gable wall allows you to create a half hip or clipped gable style.

-Use the Dutch Gable Roof setting in the wall specification to create this kind of roof automatically.
+Use the Dutch Gable Roof setting in the wall specification to create this kind of roof automatically or draw it manually.

 Generate a roof on the top of the second floor as well as over the single level garage.

 The Auto Dormer tool has different requirements than the Auto Floating Dormer tool.

 Control how the roof builds over a bay, box or bow window by using the settings in the specification dialog.

 Maintain manually edited roof planes while automatically rebuilding the roof.

 Have the program generate temporary CAD points that correspond to roof plane intersection points.